 If your website and pages aren’t accessible to Google, they are not crawled so everything you do to your website is pretty pointless.

 I wish SEO was more of an exact science but it just isn’t.
-There are entire news sites dedicated to SEO such as Search Engine Land & Search engine Journal plus 1000’s of forums, chat rooms, groups and blogs.
+There are entire news sites dedicated to SEO, such as Search Engine Land & Search Engine Journal, plus 1000 forums, chat rooms, groups and blogs.

 As an SEO I spend a minimum of 10hrs a week reading and interacting with the SEO community.
 I don’t mind as I love it, SEO is my hobby as well as my job.
 It’s a lifestyle choice lol